Code-Institute-Submissions/fantasy-5-aside/readme.md

 #Fantasy5Aside

-A simple fabtasy Football site for those who enjoy keeping track of football without spending hours a week on their teams.
+A simple fantasy football site for those who enjoy keeping track of football without spending hours a week on their teams.
 This game let the user pick 5 players for their team.
 The team scores points by the players scoring goals in that game week.
 The goals are weighted by the position of the scorer.

 ##Technology Used:
 * Html